 By designing objects as immutable, you can rely on their properties remaining constant, making your code more predictable and less prone to bugs caused by unintended modifications.
 Immutable objects promote a functional programming style and encourage the use of methods that return new instances with modified values rather than directly modifying the existing object.

 Is String in .Net immutable ?

-The above code will create 1000 new string variables in the memory.
+The above code segment results in the creation of 1000 new string variables in the memory.

 The immutability of strings offers significant advantages in multithreaded applications by inherently providing automatic thread safety.
 Since instances of immutable types cannot be modified, they can be safely accessed by multiple threads without the need for additional synchronization mechanisms.